 While mostly it’s down to just having a broad taste in music and sampling the tracks your mum and dad may have beaten into you during childhood, but in 2017 we all know too well there are plenty of ways to discover new content.

-What the kids call old school today is totally different to what we defined it as throughout the 90’s and 80’s, it surprises me now if a teenager knows the theme to the fresh prince of bel air.
+What the kids call old school today is totally different from what we defined it as throughout the ’90s and ’80s, it surprises me now if a teenager knows the theme to the fresh prince of bel air.

 With each new year births a new batch of aspiring young music producers and eventually I find myself answering the same question time and time again, how do you do it? the short answer is through E-Digging.